 You should also create an emergency kit with essential items that can sustain your household for a minimum of 72 hours.
-See our info-graphic below for some of the items you should include:

 The Canadian Red Cross has additional details on recommended emergency kit items and has emergency kits available to be ordered online.